 Most authorities in sports medicine define fitness according to the following 5 elements:

 - muscular strength

 - muscular endurance

 - body composition

-However, I propose that "balance" be included in that list.
+I propose that "balance" be included in that list.
 Poor balance, combined with loss of muscular strength in the legs, are reasons why falls in the elderly are so common.
-While loss of balance has many causes (cerebral insufficiency; ear infections; drugs, such as antibiotics and antihistamines; etc.), balance can be improved with strength training.
+While loss of balance has many causes (low blood pressure; poor vision; cerebral insufficiency; parkinsonism; residual effects from a stroke; ear infections; drugs, such as antibiotics and antihistamines; etc.), balance can be improved with strength training.

-At first, it doesn't seem logical that strength training might improve balance.
+It may not seem logical that strength training might improve balance.
 However, I can verify from personal experience that it is possible.
 Even if you spend many hours per day on your feet, you won't obtain the same benefit as you get from balance training exercises.
-Walking or simply standing, surprisingly, doesn't stimulate many of the fine motor skills involved in maintaining balance.

 Here are some tips:

 • Before you close your eyes, make sure your body weight is centered over your standing leg and you are motionless.
 Get your balance, then, close your eyes.